w-roy/gaia/README.rst

 Like you can see, pipelines are defined by jobs.
 Usually, a function represents a job.
 You can define as many jobs in your pipeline as you want.

 At the end, we define a jobs array that populates all jobs to gaia.
 We also add some information like a title, a description and the priority.

-The priority is really important and should always be used.
-If, for example, job A has a higher priority (decimal number) as job B, job A will be executed **after** job B. Priority defines therefore the order of execution.
-If two or more jobs have the same priority, those will be executed simultanously.
-You can compare it with the `Unix nice level`_.
+Priority is really important and should always be used.
+Priority defines the order of execution, similar to `Unix nice level`_.
+If, for example, job A has a higher priority (decimal number) as job B, job A will be executed **after** job B. If two or more jobs have the same priority, they will be executed simultaneously.

 That's it!
 Put this code into a git repository and create a new pipeline via the gaia UI.
 Gaia will compile it and add it to it's store for later execution.